getify/Functional-Light-JS/manuscript/ch2.md

 Just pay attention to the fact that the value `4` is at position `0` of that `args`, not position `3`.
 And its `length` value won't include those three `1`, `2`, and `3` values. `...args` gathers everything else, not including the `x`, `y`, and `z`.

-You *can* even use the `...` operator in the parameter list even if there's no other formal parameters declared:
+You *can* use the `...` operator in the parameter list even if there's no other formal parameters declared:

 ```js
 function foo(...args) {